Events | #gutlebendigital

 - With organisational developers of the “step pro” network in Darmstadt on 28.2.2018 (invitation).

 - With startups at the German Tech Entrepreneurship Center in Berlin on 8.3.2018 in English (blog entry).

 - With the network of the German Advisory Council on Global Change (WBGU) in Berlin on 16 March 2018.

 - With international scholarship holders of the Friedrich-Ebert-Stiftung in Würzburg on 22.3.2018.

-In addition to the great professional diversity, we would have liked to have achieve more geographical diversity, including in small towns and rural regions.
-Unfortunately, we did not find partners for this.
+In addition to the great professional diversity, we would also have liked to have achieved more geographical diversity, including in small towns and rural regions.
+Unfortunately, we have not found any partners for this.